randall-coding/cs2_server/tutorial.md

 ## Customize your server configuration

-You can add custom configuration files for your server by changing the Dockerfile.
+You can add custom cs2 configuration files by changing the Dockerfile.
+Here is how to do that:
 * Download the open source repo for the game server https://github.com/randall-coding/cs2_server
 * Update the gamemode_casual_server.cfg or gamemode_competitive_server.cfg files located in the containerfs/ folder depending on your game_mode option.
 * Rebuild the docker image and push to your own repository (make sure to add your github name instead of "my-github-name")